JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8022 days**.

-And here is a just a random fact -  **The term "The Big Apple" was coined by touring jazz musicians of the 1930s who used the slang expression "apple" for any town or city.
-Therefore, to play New York City is to play the big time - The Big Apple**.
+And here is a just a random fact -  **During the holiday season, approximately $220 million worth of Poinsettias are sold**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 15 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 16 Dec, 2025.</sub>